 Pay them what they’re worth

-It’s a simple and completely obvious step, but that doesn’t stop it from being something that plenty of mediocre companies fail to prioritize.
+It’s a simple and completely obvious step, but that doesn’t stop it from being something that plenty of mediocre companies fail to prioritise.
 They get stuck in the habit of looking for crafty ways to keep costs down, and imagine that their employees are likely to stay where they are provided they’re compensated adequately.

 Even when that works, though, it doesn’t bode well for the business in the long term.
 Employees that receive middling salaries are eventually going to stop putting effort into the work, particularly when they don’t see their payment increasing over time as it should.